 But if your Range has more than one cell then it is stored in an Array format and Range(“A1:G5”).Value will return a Two dimensional array holding all the cells values of that range.
 To know more about reading such range and dealing with the Array read this article.

-How to Write values in to a Range
+How to write values in to a Range in Excel VBA

 Let us see writing values in a Range using Range Object in VBA.